- Uncovering the Timeless Appeal of Why Evening Dresses Will Never Go Out of Style - September 11, 2023

 - An Overview of Traditional vs Contemporary Evening Dresses - September 11, 2023

 Creative and unconventional – two words that perfectly describe event-planning mastermind Kristin Banta.
-With a long list of accolades tucked under her belt, Kristin’s unique vision has created unforgettable events and weddings for so many.
-For our latest Jovani Influencer Interview, we speak to Kristin about what makes any special event truly original and memorable.
+With a long list of accolades tucked under her belt, Kristin’s unique vision has created unforgettable events and weddings for many.
+For our latest Jovani Influencer Interview, we speak to Kristin about what makes any special event original and memorable.

-Sharing some of her secrets for planning personalized occasions, Kristin has revealed some of her wisdom for us to take inspiration from.
+Sharing some of her secrets for planning personalized occasions, Kristin has revealed some wisdom for us to take inspiration from.
 Preferring to shun tradition and create stylish juxtapositions that last in the memory, Kristin’s modern and fresh approach to event design creates an elevated atmosphere for guests.
 Her weddings beautifully represent the couple in question, sharing who they are with subtly crafted details.

-KRISTIN BANTA: It’s important to first consider all the elements that will keep your guests comfortable as no matter how beautiful the space looks, it will not be appreciated if the guests are too cold or too hot, hungry or without a cocktail, without a seat or made to walk to far in heels.
-These are what I call “creature comforts” and if these are not met, the event cannot be a success.
+KRISTIN BANTA: It’s important to first consider all the elements that will keep your guests comfortable as no matter how beautiful the space looks, it will not be appreciated if the guests are too cold or too hot, hungry or without a cocktail, without a seat or made to walk too far in heels.
+These are what I call “creature comforts,” and if these are not met, the event cannot be a success.

 If creature comforts have been addressed, you have creative license to entertain and design with as progressive or unorthodox of an approach as desired – there are no rules.